 - Your ability to read, speak, and write in English

 Get Help from a Local Columbus Immigration Attorney

 If you are applying for refugee or asylum status, an immigration attorney can help you.
 You can ask the lawyer any questions you have about the process and what is expected from you.

-If you are already in the U.S. living as a refugee or asylee, a Sam Shihab & Associates immigration attorney located in Columbus, Ohio can help make your permanent residency application easier.
+If you are already in the U.S. living as a refugee or asylee, a Shihab Burke, LLC, Attorneys At Law immigration attorney located in Columbus, Ohio can help make your permanent residency application easier.
 Moreover, the attorney will explain the proper procedure to follow and give you clear options to resolve any pending issues.